Yanomic/yanomic.github.io/content/blogs/2023-07-20-accounting-system-batches/index.md

 - Software Design
 ---

-A batch is used to group journals in a time-bounded period.
-With batches, we could separate our concerns into bounded blocks and safely assume journals in past batches have been correctly.
-Once discrepancy happens, we only need to check bathes that have not closed.
-Closed batches could also used to generate financial reports.
+A batch groups journal entries within a specific time period.
+This structure helps isolate concerns into well-defined segments, allowing us to trust that journals in past batches have been properly closed.
+If discrepancies occur, we only need to review batches that are still open.
+Closed batches can also be used for generating financial reports.

-Each batch is defined by the **account** it links to, the **register type** it is for, and the **period** it refers to.
+Each batch is identified by the **account** it belongs to, the **register type** it applies to, and the **time period** it covers.
+Its status is determined by several key timestamps:
-There are a few timestamps that define the status a batch is in:

-* **Pre-Open**: Current date is before the period start date.
-No journal with a booking date before the period start date may be booked into the batch.
-We could create batch in Pre-Open status upfront to avoid spike when creating a lot of batches at the same time(e.g., with the same period start date).
+* **Pre-Open**: The current date is before the batch's period start date.
+No journal entries dated before this start date may be added.
+Creating batches in this state ahead of time helps prevent a bottleneck when many batches start on the same date.
-* **Open**: Current date is after the period start date, but before the period end date(closed-open interval).
-A journal entry that does not specify a batch will by default be assigned to this batch.
-No 2 batches are open at the same time.
-The period start date can be the same as period end date to indicate the batch was created for a (instant) event.
+* **Open**: The current date falls between the period's start and end dates (exclusive of the end date).
+Journal entries without a specified batch are automatically assigned to this one.
+Only one batch can be open at a time for a given account and register.
+The start and end date may be the same to represent an instantaneous event.
-* **Post-Open**: Current date is after the period end date.
-However no period lock date has been filled in.
-Journals may still be **booked** into the batch, but only if explicitly specified.
+* **Post-Open**: The current date is after the period end date, but no period lock date has been set.
+Journal entries can still be booked into this batch, but only if explicitly assigned.
-* **Fixed**: The period lock date has been filled in, but not the period close date.
-Journals may only be **posted** into this batch if the booking date is after the period end date.
-This typically indicates the moment an external event has happened for the period of the batch.
+* **Fixed**: The period lock date is set, but the close date is not.
+Only journal entries dated after the period end date may be posted into this batch.
+This usually reflects an external event occurring related to the batch period.
-* **Closed**: The closed date is filled in.
-No journals may be posted to the batch.
-The sum of all lines in the batch adds up tp zero.
+* **Closed**: The period close date has been set.
+No further entries may be posted to this batch.
+The sum of all lines in the batch should equal zero.